NateRickard/Plugin.AudioRecorder/README.md

     static bool ConfigureAVAudioSession
     ```

     Gets/sets whether the `AudioRecorderService` should attempt to control the shared [`AVAudioSession` category](https://developer.apple.com/documentation/avfoundation/avaudiosession?changes=_3&language=objc).
 This can be set from the `AppDelegate` ([example](https://github.com/NateRickard/Plugin.AudioRecorder/blob/b02c424a35ddd6f42ce349151e63e49e4c1de912/Samples/Forms/AudioRecord.Forms.iOS/AppDelegate.cs#L26)) or other iOS-specific class.
 When set to `true`, the `AudioRecorderService` will attempt to set the category to `Record` before recording, and restore the category to its previous value after recording is complete.
+This can help this plugin coexist with [other media plugins that try to unilaterally set the category](https://github.com/NateRickard/Plugin.AudioRecorder/issues/5).
 Defaults to `false`.

 # Limitations